barriehadfield/reactrb-showcase/README.md

 We add React Bootstrap components simply by `Bs.Name` where `Name` is the component you want to create.
 All the components are documented in the React Bootstrap [documentation](https://react-bootstrap.github.io/components.html)

-Notice how I have added an `.on(:click)` even handler to the `MenuItem` component while setting `href: '#'` as this will allow us to handle the event instead of navigating to a new page.
+Notice how I have added an `.on(:click)` event handler to the `MenuItem` component while setting `href: '#'` as this will allow us to handle the event instead of navigating to a new page.

 TODO: